 To address these challenges, the government’s National Energy Policy 2009-2030 is calling for a diversifying its energy mix by increasing the development of renewable sources, improve the efficiency of the energy sector, reduce the cost of electricity, lower greenhouse gas emissions, and define and implement regulatory frameworks to address the negative impact high energy costs has on the country’s economy.

 Funded by the Inter-American Development Bank, the NRECA International team developed and provided a comprehensive rural electrification plan to help the country achieve its electrification goals.
-To do this, the team:
+The team:

-- Assessed households that did not have electricity access and provided viable options on reaching these populations.
+- Assessed households that currently do not have electricity access and provide viable options on reaching these populations

 - Performed a technical and socio-economic study of electricity access in Jamaica, and produced recommendations on the community social and economic conditions that impact a household’s willingness to pay for electricity, and investor risks towards the sustainability of any proposed total electricity access program.